Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Experimental Results

-To further show the effectiveness of the proposed deep models, 20, 30, and 40 samples from each class are randomly extracted for training in these three HSI data sets.
-In particular, the number of training sample for class 7 and class 9 in the Indian Pines data set is fixed as 10.
-When taking different numbers of training samples into account, the OA curves of all models are provided in Fig. 11, from which it can be seen that for all the three HSI data sets, the proposed SSCL3DNN model provides the highest classification accuracy.
-It is worth noting that the proposed deep models obtain significant performance improvements in the Salinas Valley and University of Pavia data sets, which also demonstrates the superiority of the proposed deep methods.
-The experimental results shown in Tables VII-IX and Fig. 11 further demonstrate that the proposed deep models based on ConvLSTM are more effective, and the design of gate mechanisms in ConvLSTM makes it possible for the proposed deep models to extract more effective and discriminative features.
+To further show the effectiveness of the proposed deep models, 20, 30, and 40 samples from each class are randomly extracted for training in these three data sets.
+In particular, the number of training samples for class 7 and class 9 in the Indian Pines data set is fixed as 10.
+When taking different numbers of training samples into account, the OA curves of all models are provided in Fig. 8, from which it can be seen that for these three HSI data sets, SSCL3DNN provides the highest classification accuracy.
+It is worth noting that SSCL3DNN obtains significant performance improvements in the Salinas Valley and University of Pavia data sets.
+In particular, compared with Bi-CLSTM, SSCL2DNN achieves higher accuracy when the number of training samples is greater than or equal to 20, which means the way of using ConvLSTM2D to model long-range dependencies between different spectral bands may be more effective than that of simply cascading all the outputs.
+The results in Tables IX-X and Fig. 8 further demonstrate the effectiveness of the proposed deep models, and the design of the special gate structure makes it possible for them to better capture spatial information and preserve the intrinsic structure information of the original data, which is extremely important for improving the classification performance.